code-and-effect/codeandeffect.com/README.md

 # codeandeffect.com

 This the public website for Code and Effect.
-It used [effective_jekyll](https://github.com/code-and-effect/effective_jekyll) as the starter template.
+It used [effective_jekyll](https://github.com/code-and-effect/effective_jekyll) as the starter template and is hosted by [Netlify](https://www.netlify.com).

 ## Installed Plugins